 Watch out for large meetings bragging of unity among churches and movements but with no doctrinal boundaries.
 These meetings are usually hosted by “prophets” or “apostles” associated with the New Apostolic Reformation.

 6. Social justice will bring peace and stability to South Africa.

 Watch out for Christian social justice programs that may uplift communities, yet neglect the gospel.
-The end result is that an individual may be happier, self sufficient, have a sense of self worth, but still be separated from God for eternity.
+The result is that an individual may be happier, self sufficient, and have a sense of self worth, but still, be separated from God for eternity.

 7. Staying positive and speaking life into our nation will change things.

 Jehoshaphat was referring to the prophetic word of Jahaziel the son of Zechariah, which stated that Judah would have victory over the enemy coalition.
-In this instance Judah’s prosperity included the spoils of war.
-Clearly, this text has nothing to do with South Africa.
+In this instance, Judah’s prosperity included the spoils of war.
+This text has nothing to do with South Africa.

 “We are afflicted in every way, but not crushed; perplexed, but not driven to despair; persecuted, but not forsaken; struck down, but not destroyed; always carrying in the body the death of Jesus, so that the life of Jesus may also be manifested in our bodies.
 For we who live are always being given over to death for Jesus’ sake, so that the life of Jesus also may be manifested in our mortal flesh” 2 Corinthians 4:8-11

 “To the present hour we hunger and thirst, we are poorly dressed and buffeted and homeless, and we labor, working with our own hands.
 When reviled, we bless; when persecuted, we endure; when slandered, we entreat.
 We have become, and are still, like the scum of the world, the refuse of all things.”
 1 Corinthians 4:11-13